pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 |Virtual machine config 4|

-On the next step select **Create a virtual hard disk** and assign 10-20GB to pfSense.
+On the next step select **Create a virtual hard disk** and assign 10-20GB to the pfSense firewall.
 Larger disk size is required if you plan on running Squid caching.

 |Virtual machine config 5|